-While studying trends in the consumer financial market, a team of Technossus developers realized there was no easy way for consumers to track recurring monthly subscription payments.
-The number of subscription services had proliferated with the growth of Software as a Service (SaaS) applications, and it had become common for consumers to have several subscriptions, including entertainment services such as Netflix and Hulu or gaming sites, online tools such as QuickBooks or Salesforce.com, or informational subscriptions such as online reporting services, newspapers, and magazines.
+While studying trends in the consumer financial market, Technossus developers realized there was no easy way for consumers to track recurring monthly subscription payments.
+The number of subscription services proliferated with the growth of Software as a Service (SaaS) applications.
+It became common for consumers to have several subscriptions, including entertainment services such as Netflix and Hulu, online tools such as QuickBooks or Salesforce.com, or informational subscriptions such as online reporting services, newspapers, and magazines.

 The problem of managing these subscriptions was growing as more companies, including industry giants such as Microsoft, Adobe, and Apple, were putting considerable effort into moving their customers into monthly subscription payments vs. larger one-time payments for licenses.
 Consumers were happy to go this route, but needed an advocate to help them through this change in how they pay for products & services from software companies.

 No tool existed that allowed consumers to track and manage all of these various monthly payments, which could easily result in consumers paying for services they didn’t need or inadvertently losing a service they did need.
 Subscribing, cancelling, upgrading, or making any other change to subscriptions had to be done at a separate website for each service.
 This problem was particularly onerous if a customer wanted to change their payment method for all of their subscriptions, as many people do when they lose a credit card or change banks.

 Technossus decided to solve this problem and create a tool that empowered consumers to easily and proactively manage these services, with only 24 hours to do so.